Netflix wins back Wall Street, shares jump 42 percent

 “We still question Netflix’s ability to drive (subscriber) growth to sustainably keep revenue ahead of content cost increases, and how Netflix can manage other operating costs like marketing and tech/development as well as it did in Q4,” Nollen said.

-Reporting by Lisa Richwin and Liana B. Baker; Editing by Nick Zieminski, Tim Dobbyn and Richard Chang
+Reporting by Lisa Richwin and Liana B. Baker; Editing by Nick Zieminski and Tim Dobbyn